 Fuel economy will be better than the current model which has 24/33mpg on the basic models and 42/38mpg on a hybrid.
 The technology has advanced, so we are optimistic.

 If there are some changes, we will update this text accordingly.
+More importantly, there is already 2019 Toyota Camry model, so you can read some info about it as well.

 Lots of cues will be taken from Prius, Corolla, and Lexus.
 Lighter architecture – better fuel economy and the addition of the performance model named 2018 Toyota Camry TRD.